widavies/fireflare/README.md

 Firebase authentication for Cloudflare workers

 # Disclaimer
-This code does work, but when I find time I do want to add some unit testing and clean up the NPM package.
+The NPM package may (or may not) be a bit buggy.
+I uploaded it in a hurry and haven't setup much unit testing or CI for it.
-If you can't get the npm package, just copy the code over for now.
+If you have any problems with the package, just copy the code over directly for now.
+Once I have some more time, I'll clean up this package a bit more.

 # Installation
 `npm i fireflare`